 By Beth Marshall, Academic Travel Adviser and ACIS group leader since 1995 – trip #15 under her belt and counting!

 As I reflect on the trip I recently lead this past month, I am so thankful that I successfully delivered smiling faces safely back to thrilled parents at the airport upon our return.
-I believe that the trip’s success for any group is always due to many factors specific to the itinerary itself such as hotels, itinerary, guides, etc, but also a sense of belonging within the group that I feel is critical.
+I believe that the school trip’s success for any group is always due to many factors.
+There is the itinerary itself such as hotels, itinerary, guides, etc, but also a sense of belonging within the group that I feel is critical.
 I do my best to create an atmosphere of respect for all members of the group in the trips that I lead.
-Here are some ideas for you to create a sense of “team” even before the plane takes off to your next destination:
+Here are six ways to engage students before, during and after their school trip.
+These are ideas for you to create a sense of “team” even before the plane takes off to your next destination:

-Prior to our departure, I created a Facebook group to share articles prior to leaving, pics when traveling for participants and friends/family and a way to continue excitement in the trip in the months prior to the trip.
-I also created a group on the app “Remind” to send group texts and used the app “PhotoCircle” before, during and after the trip so that students and parents alike could upload photos.
+Prior to our departure, I create a Facebook group to share articles prior to leaving.
+I post pics when traveling for participants and friends/family and a way to continue excitement in the trip in the months prior to the trip.
+I also create a group on the app “Remind” to send group texts and used the app “PhotoCircle” before, during and after the trip.
+Students and parents alike could upload photos as well.
 Many parents were thrilled to see what we did every evening when we returned to the hotel and uploaded our favorite photos from the day; it reassured them to see our smiling faces each day with very little work for me!
 Next time I travel, I plan to have my student ambassador create groups on other social media platforms prior to leaving.

-When dealing with many different personalities and backgrounds, I set ground rules before going on the trip that they might be rooming with many different people throughout the trip, which helped lessen surprises and kept them polite with one another and less likely to form cliques.
+When dealing with many different personalities and backgrounds, I set ground rules before going on the trip.
+Students know they might be rooming with many different people throughout the trip.
+This helps lessen surprises and keeps them polite with one another and less likely to form cliques.
 I also had them “mix up” who sat with whom each evening to allow many people to get to know one another.
-I found that by the end of the trip, the two hour dinners with intellectual conversations with a unique mix of personalities and views each night ended up being what students told me that they liked best about the trip!
+I find that by the end of the school trip, the two hour dinners with intellectual conversations with a unique mix of personalities and views each night ended up being what students told me that they liked best about the trip!

 The trip should truly be a vacation, where everyone feels comfortable laughing at themselves.
 I love hands-on activities right at the beginning of a tour which allows students to see everyone in a comical light and works on team-building activities.
 Whether it was a Shakespearean acting workshop at the Globe in London, a cooking class in Paris, a yodeling lesson in Switzerland, a flamenco lesson in Spain, dancing and performing at a sugar shack in Quebec, making gelato in Rome or having an impromptu trivia competition on the bus, each activity allowed students to work in teams to create a sense of accomplishment and pride.
 There is nothing better than seeing their faces light up and laughing when finishing these workshops!